01 of 02

-On the gingerbread cookie, select a main color that resembles your favorite cookie recipe.
-It could be dark brown, light tan or something in between.
+On the gingerbread cookie, select the main color that resembles your favorite cookie recipe.
+It could be dark brown, light tan, or something in between.
 Then find a few frosting colors.

 If you want to stitch the snowman in white, be sure to work on a fabric that will give the embroidery floss some contrast.
 Or, use a light blue for the snow so you can see your snowman on a white background.

-We often think of poinsettias as red, but they come in a range of colors, and your embroidery can too.
+Many people think of poinsettias as red, but they come in a range of colors, and your embroidery can, too.
 From ivory to pink to red to burgundy, stitched winter flowers can be as colorful as the real thing.

 Stitches and Strands

 Use simple stitches and two or three strands of floss for these miniature designs.
-Back stitch or stem stitch work well for the outlining.
-Use french knots or colonial knots for the dots and single detached chain stitch for the tiny flowers around the poinsettia.
+Backstitch or stem stitch works well for the outlining.
+Use French knots or colonial knots for the dots and single-detached chain stitch for the tiny flowers around the poinsettia.